 “Pinterest drove a very significant amount of revenue in 2015...converting online ‘window shoppers’ and browsers into paying customers.”

 Within the first month of investing in Promoted Pins, traffic from Pinterest to the Living Royal website increased by 6x.
 After using Pinterest’s conversion tag, which shows conversions from clicks and other engagements, the brand also saw a 31% CPA decline.

 “Promoted Pins have a really long lifespan.
 We see conversions continue to roll in long after the lifetime of a campaign, which means your ad dollars go really far.
-We’ve seen CPAs fall as people revisit their repins and likes to convert at a later stage” Whalen said.
+We’ve seen CPAs fall as people revisit their saves and likes to convert at a later stage,” Whalen said.